 What happened to Medicare's 'donut hole'?

 But even now that the donut hole is “closed,” it continues to be relevant.
 Consumers may have different drug costs while in the donut hole, depending on how their plans are designed.
-And the donut hole will still affect the way costs are tallied up to determine whether an enrollee hits the catastrophic coverage level.
+And the donut hole still affects the way costs are tallied up to determine whether an enrollee hits the catastrophic coverage level.
 This is all explained in more detail here.

 It’s important to remember that many seniors do not reach the donut hole in a given year, because their drug costs aren’t high enough.
 For those individuals, the deductible and the copay or coinsurance below the donut hole will be the most important factor in determining how much they spend on medications.

 Since Part D plans often charge coinsurance (a percentage of the cost) rather than copays (a flat amount), some seniors may find that their costs go up from one year to the next, simply due to the rising prices for prescription drugs.
-If you’re paying 25 percent of the cost and the cost goes up, your portion goes up as well.
+If you’re paying 25% of the cost and the cost goes up, your portion goes up as well.
 According to a Wall Street Journal analysis, the median out-of-pocket cost for a medication purchased via Medicare Part D was $117 in 2015, up from $79 in 2011.